JBFrench/cilo/README.md

 awsAutomationTokenFile.
 Having a secret in a string is nice; but other forms are for when there is a need to have binary data accessible also.
 These variables are availible in groovy and bash.
 ### Custom Images
-  Cilo's default docker images comes with a few command line tools and the groovy DSL.
-The recommended way to extend this functionality is to extend the base cilo docker image and pass it to cilo via the -i command.
+  Cilo's default Docker image comes with a few command line tools and the groovy DSL.
+The recommended way to extend this functionality is to extend the base cilo docker image using Docker's `FROM` syntax and pass it to cilo via the -i command.
   ```
   cilo run -i custom-cilo-image-name your-script.cilo
   ```